 Before you read, please know that I do not consider myself superior to these coaching institutes.
 I do not mean to attack them.
 I am not asking you to stop enrolling yourself in coaching institutes.
 Here I am merely sharing my experience.
-Read it as a story if you want.
+Read it as a story if desired.

 My Law Coaching Experience in Delhi

 When it comes to law, this institute is a very famous name in Mukherjee Nagar, Delhi.
 The fee is around 1 lakh 50 thousand.
 Interestingly, you have to buy their publication law books separately.
 You are not provided those with your coaching package!

 On 4th October 2019, I accompanied my friend to her coaching.
 She has been attending it since April 2019.
 Before her, two of my college friends had also passed out from this same coaching.

 About my Topper Friend